Sunset Valley, Texas: Police services

 Sunset Valley Police Department provides 24-hour law enforcement services to a retail and residential community surrounded entirely by the City of Austin.
 SVPD enforces the laws of the State of Texas, as well as the City of Sunset Valley Code of Ordinances.
 The SVPD has a stated focus of providing shared partnerships within their community.
 As of Fiscal Year 2022, SVPD's budget includes operations for a National Night Out Against Crime, a Community Partnership program, a Crime Prevention program/Child Safety program, and a Neighborhood Watch program.

 Notable incidents

 The Sunset Valley Police Department contributed to the investigation of the Austin serial bombings that occurred between March 2 and March 22, 2018.
 The suspect, 23-year-old Mark Anthony Conditt, was observed on security footage at a FedEx store within Sunset Valley, where multiple explosive packages had been shipped.

 Firefighting

-Firefighting services were historically provided by a volunteer department, but was dissolved in September 2011.
+Firefighting services were historically provided by a volunteer department, but this was dissolved in September 2011.
 In 2018, a new fire station was proposed to be built within Sunset Valley city limits.
 However, the decision was made to build the station within Austin city limits and services both communities.
 The Austin Fire Department (AFD) now services the citizens of Sunset Valley.
-The new station, Fire Station 51, is located at 5410 Highway 290 employs both ATCEMS and AFD personnel.
+The new station, Fire Station 51, is located at 5410 Highway 290 and employs both ATCEMS and AFD personnel.